GUEST TICKET CONTRACT

 for further information.

 It is your responsibility to ensure that you and everyone travelling with you have all necessary passports, visas and all other travel documents required to board the ship and enter the countries visited on your cruise, and to ensure that these are valid and in order.
-Guests should also ensure that they obtain any required health documents or inoculations required and find out about dangers to health and safety at any destination (see further information at clauses 12 and 1).
+Guests should also ensure that they obtain any required health documents or inoculations required and find out about dangers to health and safety at any destination.
 If we provide assistance in relation to any of the above aspects of your travel, this does not release you from your responsibility in respect of these matters.

 All prices shown on our Australian and New Zealand website and quoted in our Australian and New Zealand brochures are per person in $AUD or $NZD (as applicable, depending on where the ticket is being acquired) and are based on two people sharing the specified stateroom grade.
 Cruise prices cover the cruise for you (and your baggage allowance) from the point of departure as specified on your cruise voucher to the point of final destination as specified on your cruise voucher, and include the following, where applicable:

 - complimentary and freestyle on-board dining within prescribed hours, not including specialty restaurants;